Emotional Hijacking: When Your Illogical Brain Takes Control

 No matter how our emotions are hijacked either too much excitement or anger, it shows one thing….we are not in control.
 That’s not good.

 Losing control means anything can happen.
-If you constantly remind yourself that your own fate is in your hands, you will avoid complete loss of your emotions
+If you constantly remind yourself that your fate is in your hands, you will avoid complete loss of your emotions

 To actualize this, refer to self-awareness above.